Joseph ibn Migash

 Joseph ben Meir HaLevi ibn Migash (also rendered Yosef ibn Meir Ha-Levi ibn Migash, José ben Meir ibn Megas, or simply Joseph ibn Migash; יוסף בן מאיר הלוי אבן מיגאש; early 1077 – c.
 1141) was a prominent rabbi, halakhic decisor (posek), and head of the yeshiva (rosh yeshiva) in Lucena, in al-Andalus (modern-day Spain).
-He is also known by the acronym Ri Migash (ר"י מיגאש), standing for Rabbi Yosef Migash.
+He is also known by the acronym Ri Migash (ר״י מיגאש), standing for Rabbi Yosef Migash.

 Biography

-Joseph ibn Migash was probably born in Seville (though Steinschneider believes it was Granada).
-He moved to Lucena at the age of 12 to study under the renowned Talmudist Isaac Alfasi.
+Joseph ibn Migash was probably born in Seville, although Moritz Steinschneider believed he was born in Granada.
+He moved to Lucena, Córdoba at the age of 12 to study under the renowned talmudist Isaac Alfasi.
 He studied under Alfasi at Lucena for fourteen years.
-Shortly before his death (1103), Alfasi ordained Ibn Migash as a rabbi, and - passing over his own son - also appointed him, then 26, to be his successor as Rosh Yeshiva (seminary head).
+Shortly before his death in 1103, Alfasi granted semikha to ibn Migash, who was 26 years old.
+Passing over his own son, he also appointed him his successor as the rosh yeshiva (seminary head).
 Joseph ibn Migash held this position for 38 years.

-Rabbi Abraham ben David, in his work Sefer ha-Kabbalah (Book of Tradition), mentions Joseph ibn Migash, a grandfather who had the same name, as being a contemporary of Samuel haNagid, and that during the dispute between the supporters of Bulukkin and the supporters of Badis, the Berber ruler of Granada, Joseph ibn Migash had sided with Bulukkin in this dispute and fled to Askilia, to avoid punishment.
+Abraham ibn Daud, in the Sefer ha-Qabbalah, mentions his grandfather Joseph ibn Migash, who had the same name, as being a contemporary of Samuel ibn Naghrillah.
+He wrote that during the dispute between the supporters of Buluggin ibn Ziri and the supporters of Badis ibn Habus, the Zirid ruler of the Taifa of Granada, Joseph ibn Migash had sided with Buluggin in this dispute and fled to Askilia to avoid punishment.